aleshaleksey/fansys23/skills.md

     - Identify supernatural being: [4 + Total dice].
 - **Take care**: No. You either know it or don't.
 - **Try again**: no. You either know it or don't.

+__WIS: Observe__

+The skill of observation is used to notice hidden/camouflaged details, entities or items using one's senses.
+If a character fails to observe another entity, the character is effectively "blinded" with respect to the entity.
+A character that fails to perceive an ambushing party at the start of combat is considered "surprised", which is not a lot of fun.
+- **Observe hidden entity**:
+- **Modifiers on observed entity**:
+  - Medium item in plain sight: Threshold = 0
+  - Per size category larger: - 5
+  - Per size category smaller: + 5
+  - Poor Visibility: + 5
+  - Partial concealment: + 2
+  - Per 20ft of distance: + 1
+  - Per additional entity: -1
+  - Through solid object (eg wall): Disadvantage (auto fail for some senses like sight)
+- **Modifiers on perceiving entity**:
+  - Maintaining "concentration": Disadvantage
+  - Asleep: - 10
+- **Special**: Observe always succeeds against an entity or item in plain sight within 60ft, unless certain special abilities or conditions are in play (eg "invisible", "blinded").
+- **Take care**: No. This is essentially random.
+- **Try again**: Yes. in this case this is a "secondary action".

+__WIS: Sense Motive__
+See through decption or gain some insight into the motive or state of mind of an entity.
+Usually this is through paying careful attention to wording, intonation and body language acombined with a thorough knowledge of philosophy.
+No action required.
+This skill does not allow one to read an entity's mind (usually).
+- **Discern Deception**: Opposed vs "deception".
+- **Sense motive**: Gain insight into motive.
+Threshold = 16.
+- **Empathise**: Gain insight into emotional state of entity.
+Threshold = 12.
+- **Read surface thought**: Read the surface thoughts of an entity of the same race:
+  - Threshold: 32
+  - Action: "full round action"
+- **Modifiers**
+  - Charmed creatures have disadvantage on deception vs those who charmed them.
+  - Different culture in same entity kind: -2 penalty.
+  - Different race in same entity kind: -5 penalty.
+  - Different entity kind: -10 penalty.
+  - Familiar with entity: +2 bonus.
+  - Intimately familiar with entity: +5 bonus.
+- **Take care**: No. Too many random factors.
+- **Try again**: Yes (as "secondary action"), but the result will be the same or the state of mind will have changed and the previous one will not be deduced.

+__WIS: Spellworking__
+While 'Knowledge:Arcana" deals with theory, this is the practical application of said theory to manipulate supernatural forces and magical energies.
+It is used mainly to interact with the supernatural by "natural"/mundane means.
+This includes attempting to disrupt a ritual or modify its outcome.
+Alter the effect of arcane/spiritual glyphs and barriers and imbue or disimbue supernatural forces into mundane/"natural" objects.
+This generally takes between 1 minute and 1 week but can take longer.
+It should be noted that many barriers and other dwoemer have wards against tampering.
+This can end badly.
+- **Threshold** = creator's [Sup] roll.
+- **Time required** based on threshold:
+    - Up to 12: 1 minute.
+    - Up to 16: 1 hour.
+    - Up to 24: 1 day.
+    - Up to 32: 1 weeek.
+    - For every 8 points the threshold is exceeded, the time category reduces by one (eg, rolling 33 vs a threshold=24 barrier means it will take an hour to disable it).
+- **Disable magical trap:** Safely disenchant or diffuse a magical trap (1 minute).
+- **Create bypass in supernatural barrier**: Allow a passage big enough to accommodate for 1 medium size entity in a magical barrier for 1 minute.
+- **Extend duration**: Enforce a supernatural effect, extending the duration (requires 1 hour).
+Roll vs the Creator's [Sup] roll.
+On success the effect is extended by:
+  - Duration =  [roll - threshold] x 10% of original duration.
+- **Edit enchantment**
+  - **Alter element**: Change the element of an existing effect to a different element.
+  - **Alter conditions**: Change the triggering or safety condition of the enchantment.
+  - **Alter effect**: Alter the effect.
+NB: Threshold is [creator's [Sup] roll + 10].
+- **Imbue**: This is covered in the "crafting" section, and basically uses pathfinder rules.
+- **Disimbue**: Disimbue an enchantment, dissipating the energy.
+  - **Special**: If you succeed by 5 or less the energy is released in a catastrophic cascade dealing [threshold] x d6 "entropic"[Sup] damage to everything within [threshold] x 5ft of the source.
+- **Absorb**: Disimbue an enchantment and absorb energy from it as MP.
+On success the enchantment is disimbued and you replenish a number of MP dice equal to the number used to create the effect.
+Excess dice are added as temporary dice.
+If the resulting total dice is more than 3/2 times your maximum, two things happen:
+  1. All your [MP] and [SP] dice are expended, your [HP] drops to zero.
+You are considered dying.
+  2. All OTHER entities suffer the consequence as from a "catastrophic cascade" (see "disimbue").
+- **Special**: Failure by 5 or more leads to the entity using the skill to expend a number of MP dice equal to the difference between threshold and result.
+If this leads to the MP dice count reaching 0, the skill user must make a [CHA] save vs the threshold or fall "unconscious" until they receive "first aid" or the status is otherwise lifted by use of natural or supernatural ability.
+- **Take care**: Yes.
+- **Try again**: Yes, although by then it's often too late.

+__WIS: Track__

+Tracking is used to follow entities based on disturbances they leave in their environment.
+Finding tracks is a "full round action", while following tracks or identifying them is a "secondary action".
+One check is needed for every hour of pursuit or every mile if speed is less than 1mph.
+- **Threshold:** For the fresh tracks of a single medium sized creature it is as follows:
+  - Fluid: 28
+  - Rock/hard ground: 20
+  - Unstable ground (eg sand, powder snow): 16
+  - Dirt road: 8
+  - Snow or soft ground: 4
+- **Modifiers**
+  - For every size category up: -1 to threshold.
+  - For every size category down: +1 to threshold.
+  - For every additional entity: -1 to threshold.
+  - If it has rained or fresh snow has fallen since: + 5 to threshold
+  - For every day that has passed: +4 to threshold
+  - Other modifiers may be applied.
+- **Special**
+  - "Prospect" or "observe" may be used to find tracks but not follow them.
+  - If a group tried to mislead the tracker, the threshold may increase by [roll - 15].
+- **Take care**: Yes.
+- **Try again**: Yes.
+(Although you probably won't catch it if you take 20)

+__WIS: Use Dwoemer__
+Probably going to roll this into "Spellworking".

+__CHA: Bluff__

+__CHA: Creature Handling__

+__CHA: Intimidate__

+__CHA: Persuade__

+__CHA: Perform__

 ##### Kit and tool Descriptions